camunda-community-hub/zeebe-client-node-js/README.md

 To enable that the client libraries can be easily supported to the Zeebe server we map the version numbers, so that Major, Minor match the server application.
 Patches are independent and indicate client updates.

-NPM Package version 0.24.x supports Zeebe 0.22.x and above

-NPM Package version 0.23.x supports Zeebe 0.22.x and above

-NPM Package version 0.22.x supports Zeebe 0.22.x
+NPM Package version 0.26.x supports Zeebe 0.22.x to 0.26.x

-NPM Package version 0.21.x supports Zeebe 0.21.x
+NPM Package version 1.0.0 supports Zeebe 1.0.0

+<a name="breaking-1.0.0"></a>

+## Breaking changes in Zeebe 1.0.0

+For Zeebe brokers prior to 1.0.0, use the 0.26.z version of `zeebe-node`.
+This README documents the 1.0.0 API.
+The previous API is documented [here](https://github.com/camunda-community-hub/zeebe-client-node-js/blob/v.0.25.0/README.md).

+Zeebe 1.0.0 contains a number of breaking changes, including the gRPC protocol and the API surface area.
+You must use a 1.x.y version of the client library with Zeebe 1.0.0 and later.

+The pre-1.0.0 API of the Node client has been deprecated, but not removed.
+This means that your pre-1.0.0 applications should still work, just by changing the version of `zeebe-node` in the `package.json`.

 <a name="grpc-implementation"></a>